-GEORGIA JET BECCA'S PURPLE BUNCH PORTO RICO JEWEL GARNET DIANE Check www.SouthernExposure.com for limited quantities of these varieties and possibly a few more.
-Order early as we expect to sell out quickly.
-Sweet Potato Collections SWEET POTATO COLLECTION, 3 ORANGE VARIETIES OG S 46 slips each of 3 orange-fleshed sweet potato varieties of our choosing, from a selection of many varieties. #74155 (18 live slips, see shipping info above left) \$29.00 SWEET POTATO COLLECTION: ORANGE, WHITE, PURPLE OG S A mix of 3 different sweet potato varieties of our choosing: 6 orange-fleshed slips, 6 white-fleshed slips, and 6 purple-fleshed slips, from a selection of many varieties. #74156 (18 live slips, see shipping info above left) \$29.00
+Check www.SouthernExposure.com for varieties and availability.

+Order early, as we expect to sell out of any limited online offerings quickly.

+Sweet Potato Collections SWEET POTATO COLLECTION, 3 ORANGE VARIETIES OG S 4 6 slips each of 3 orange-fleshed sweet potato varieties of our choosing, from a selection of many varieties. #74155 (18 live slips, see shipping info above left) \$35.00 SWEET POTATO COLLECTION: ORANGE, WHITE, PURPLE OG S A mix of 3 different sweet potato varieties of our choosing: 6 orange-fleshed slips, 6 white-fleshed slips, and 6 purple-fleshed slips, from a selection of many varieties. #74156 (18 live slips, see shipping info above left) \$35.00

-O'HENRY OG S ♣ ≈ 100 days.
+O'HENRY OG S \clubsuit 2100 days.
 White-fleshed sweet potatoes were classically considered easier to grow than "Irish" potatoes in the Southeast.
 When you taste how sweet and creamy O'Henry is in mashed sweet potatoes, we think it will come to be your first choice. #74107 (live slips, see shipping & pricing info above left)